EIA's Latest STEO: Lowered U.S. Oil Production For 2017 - Again

 Over the last week, we spoke with a few analysts who are very bullish on U.S. shale oil production.
 The new bear thesis is that U.S. shale production growth, rather than being Q4 weighted, has been pushed into Q1 2018.
 This is also seen in the EIA's STEO release today in which it revised higher U.S. oil production in 2018 by 80k b/d to 9.92 million b/d average.
 That's a 680k b/d increase.

 When we asked the EIA why they expected the increase, they noted higher oil prices as the result.
-While 2017 U.S. oil production gets revised lower, and the prior U.S. shale bulls are now saying production is being Q1 2018 weighted vs. Q4 2017 weighted, the EIA still has U.S. oil production exiting the year at 9.69 million b/d.
+While 2017 U.S. oil production gets revised lower and the prior U.S. shale bulls are now saying production is being Q1 2018 weighted vs. Q4 2017 weighted, the EIA still has U.S. oil production exiting the year at 9.69 million b/d.
 That will be brought lower with another month or two of data.

 In our view, we don't see a problem with the 2018 growth figures of 680k b/d, but we do have an issue with where the U.S. is exiting 2017 production.
 We view the exit rate as closer to 9.5 million b/d, or 190k b/d lower.
 This would push the balance in 2018 some 190k b/d lower as well, assuming the same growth targets.